Christoph33one/viks-bakery/README.md

 - Approved field to give a final approval to diplay the post

-- Likes function of the user to like a post
+- Likes function for the user to like a post

 I wanted the administrator to control what was being posted and for future development, a user will get the option to post their own cakes.